 YugaByte DB is a transactional database management system that can scale up and down across multiple regions for planet-scale and geo-distributed applications.
 YugaByte DB is consistent and partition tolerant.
 It supports distributed ACID transactions, auto-sharding, and auto-balancing.
 Besides PostgreSQL-compatible SQL API, it provides another two APIs extended from Redis commands and Apache Cassandra Query Language (CQL), respectively.
 YugaByte DB uses a customized version of RocksDB, called DocDB, as its underlying storage engine.
 DocDB is a log-structured merge-tree (LSM) based "key to object/document" store.

 YugaByte DB's first public beta release came out in November 2017.
 It was initially developed by the former team that built and ran Facebook's NoSQL platform that supported a number of Facebook's real-time applications.
-They left Facebook and found their own company, YugaByte Inc, aiming to build a database management system to unify the data layer for these mission-critical applications.
-Companies with lots of experts are able to offer complex DBaaS platforms which hide internal details of the data layer and benefit their app developers.
-However, for traditional enterprises and small startups, the data layers are mostly coupled within the applications.
-This is where YugaByte DB targets to rescue.
+They left Facebook and found their own company, YugaByte Inc., aiming to build a database management system to unify the data layer for these mission-critical applications.

 Relying on RocksDB, YugaByte DB's storage engine is responsible for converting every supported data formats (i.e., documents, CQL rows, and Redis data) to key-value pairs and store them in RocksDB.
 How data compression is accomplished in YugaByte DB depends on how it is done in RocksDB, which uses Dictionary Compression.